AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

 Speeding may seem like an easy and harmless way to get places faster.
-However, not only is speeding dangerous, but it can also raise your car insurance rates for years to come, and you might face legal penalties as well.
-Keep reading about the consequences of speeding in Ohio in our frequently asked questions below.
+However, not only is speeding dangerous, but it can also raise your car insurance rates for years to come, and you might also face legal penalties.

 Frequently Asked Questions